mendhak/mendhak.github.io/drafts/2023-11-11-hands-on-llm-tutorial.md

 ## Context and reasoning with a chatbot

-Remember that chatbots work with a context, and based on the additional hints and information you give it, it can generate text to fit that scenario.
+Remember that chatbots work with a context, and based on the additional hints and information that it is given, it can generate text to fit that scenario.

 Try the following input with the chat interface.